jdiamond/pointless/README.md

     P.keys({ a: 1, b: 2 }) // [ 'a', 'b' ] or [ 'b', 'a' ]

-JavaScript does not guarantee the order in which an object's keys are returned so don't rely on it.
+The JavaScript language does not guarantee the order in which an object's keys are returned so try not to rely on it.

 ### extend